xm1k3/cent/README.md

       --config string   config file (default is $HOME/.cent.yaml) -C, --console         Print console output
-  -k, --keepfolders     Keep folders (by default it only saves yaml files) -p, --path string     Root path to save the templates (default "./")
+  -k, --keepfolders     Keep folders (by default it only saves yaml files) -p, --path string     Root path to save the templates (default "cent-nuclei-templates") -t, --threads int     Number of threads to use when cloning repositories (default 10)
 ```

 # Update flags